Ekeminifelix/alx-system_engineering-devops/README.md

 This repo is about shell basics.
 The basic shell commands for beginners.
+And also about the file permission in shell